tstoegi/MicroWakeupper/README.md

 For more information and the microWakeupper-Arduino Library please check: https://github.com/tstoegi/MicroWakeupper (...and follow me on twitter @tstoegi)

-This is NO kit - the MicroWakeupper board comes fully assembled (without headers and Wemos D1 mini).
+The MicroWakeupper board comes fully assembled (without headers and Wemos D1 Mini).

-Looking forward to get feedback about your awesome MicroWakeupper projects!
+Looking forward to get feedback about your awesome MicroWakeupper projects, e.g. a Gasmeter https://github.com/tstoegi/GasMeterMQTT

 Tobias